-Staff should provide a template access request letter1 to an agency that plans to request confidential information.
-A modified template access request letter2 is available if the agency is seeking CSI.
-Both templates are available on the Z Drive in the Templates and Forms folder.
+Staff should provide a template access request letter to an agency that plans to request confidential information.
+A modified template access request letter is available if the agency is seeking CSI.
+Both templates are available on SharePoint in the Information Sharing2 folder.